Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi controller API client class

 This PHP class provides access to Ubiquiti's **UniFi Controller API**.
 Versions 4.x.x and 5.x.x of the UniFi Controller software (version 5.5.20 has been confirmed to work) are supported.
+It is an independent version of the class which is used in the API browser tool [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 ### Donations

 If you'd like to support further development of this PHP API client class, please use the PayPal donate button below.
 All donations go to the project maintainer.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M7TVNVX3Z44VN)

-### Methods and functions supported
+## Methods and functions supported

 This class currently supports the following functions/methods to get/set data through the UniFi controller API:
 - login()